Cooking With Bliss

 • Place under broiler (keep an eye on your ribs as they can burn real fast under the broiler).

-Note: The quick burst of intense heat from the broiler, gives the ribs a slight char on the edges.
+Note: The quick burst of intense heat from the broiler gives the ribs a slight char on the edges.

-Storage and Reheat
+Store and Reheat

-When storing, place any leftover beef ribs in a large ziploc bag and seal securely.
+When storing, place any leftover ribs in a large ziploc bag and seal securely.
 Or, place in a large container with a tight-fitting lid.
-If you do not have a tight- fitting lid, cover the container tightly with multiple sheets of plastic wrap.
+If you don't have a tight-fitting lid, cover the container tightly with multiple sheets of plastic wrap.
+Store in the fridge for up to 3 days, or place in a freezer-safe ziploc bag and freeze for up to 2 months.

 To reheat, place your ribs on a baking sheet in a 375 degree preheated oven until warm throughout.